chrishantha/sample-java-programs/latencies/README.md

 Since there is no shared resource, you can avoid the lock and improve the performance.

+Remove the `synchronized` keyword in `isEven` method.

 Run the program without locks.
-`java -jar -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:StartFlightRecording=settings=profile,duration=30s,name=Latencies,filename=latencies-fixed.jfr -XX:FlightRecorderOptions=loglevel=info target/latencies.jar --lock false`
+`java -jar -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:StartFlightRecording=settings=profile,duration=30s,name=Latencies,filename=latencies-fixed.jfr -XX:FlightRecorderOptions=loglevel=info target/latencies.jar`